brandiegriffin83/ITAI-4370-Course-Portfolio/Projects/README.md

 This folder highlights the major projects completed during ITAI 4370: AI for 5G/6G Communications and Open RAN.

-Rather than duplicating project files, this section provides quick access to the modules where each project is documented.
+Rather than duplicating project files throughout the repository, this section serves as a central location that highlights the major projects completed during the course and directs readers to the modules where each project is fully documented.

 ---